 This company is a member of the ASX tech scene’s hottest club – the WAAAXers.
 Along with Appen, Altium, Afterpay and Xero, the WAAAX stocks are something of an ASX answer to the US FAANG group (Facebook, Apple, Amazon, Netflix and Alphabet (Google)).

 WiseTech is a logistics specialist.
 Its flagship software CargoWise is designed as an ‘all-solution’ platform that assists global logistics operations like customs and trade.
-It has been furiously growing both revenues and earnings in recent years, assisted by the company’s aggressive bolt-on acquisitions strategy.
+It has been furiously growing both revenues and earnings in recent years (including by 23% and 17% respectively, in FY2020), assisted by the company’s aggressive bolt-on acquisitions strategy.

-Although the company has run into a few turnstyles this year (not least of them being the coronavirus), there’s no doubt this company has an exciting future ahead of it!
+Although WiseTech has run into a few turnstyles this year (not least of them being the coronavirus), there’s no doubt this company has an exciting future ahead of it!

 Altium Limited (ASX: ALU)